-The The Platinum Card® from American Express has the same annual fee (See Rates) as the Sapphire Reserve, but also a longer list of benefits.
-The Platinum card is also one of the best options for paying for flights, because you'll earn 5x Membership Rewards points on airfare purchased directly with airlines.
-Starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year (Note: New Platinum Card® cardmembers can earn 10x points on eligible purchases at U.S. Gas Stations and U.S. Supermarkets, on up to $15,000 in combined purchases, during the first 6 months of card membership).
+The Platinum Card® from American Express has the same $550 annual fee (See Rates) as the Sapphire Reserve, but also a longer list of benefits.
+The Platinum Card is also one of the best options for paying for flights, because you'll earn 5x Membership Rewards points on airfare purchased directly with airlines and with Amex Travel (starting January 1, 2021, earn 5x points on up to $500,000 on these purchases per calendar year).
+(Note: New Platinum Card® cardmembers can earn 10x points on eligible purchases at U.S. Gas Stations and U.S. Supermarkets, on up to $15,000 in combined purchases, during the first 6 months of card membership).

-Like Chase Ultimate Rewards points, American Express Membership Rewards points can be used to purchase travel, gift cards, or products directly through from the issuer, or they can be transferred to certain airline and hotel loyalty programs.
+Like Chase Ultimate Rewards points, you can use American Express Membership Rewards points to purchase travel, gift cards, or products directly from the issuer, or transfer points to partner airline and hotel loyalty programs.
 The best value comes from that latter use.
-If you redeem points by using them to book travel through Amex, you'll get around 1 cent per point.
+If you redeem points by using them to book travel through Amex, you'll get a value of 1 cent per point.

-The The Platinum Card® from American Express includes access to the same lounges as the Sapphire Reserve, plus Delta Sky Clubs and the proprietary American Express Centurion Lounges.
-Amex Platinum cardholders also get exclusive access to major events and experiences, including once-in-a-lifetime "By Invitation Only" events.
+The The Platinum Card® from American Express includes access to the same airport lounges as the Sapphire Reserve, plus Delta Sky Clubs when you fly Delta, and the proprietary American Express Centurion Lounges.
+Platinum Card members also get exclusive access to major events and experiences, including once-in-a-lifetime "By Invitation Only" events.

 Of course, $550 is a lot to pay out each year.
-Up to $200 in annual airline fee credits and up to $200 in annual Uber credits certainly help, but the airline credit can be difficult to use if you aren't checking bags or buying drinks on flights.
+Up to $200 in annual airline fee credits and up to $200 in annual Uber credits (including Uber Eats) certainly help, but the airline credit can be difficult to use if you aren't checking bags or buying drinks on flights.